meghanakanapaneni/meghanakanapaneni.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 <h4>Tree Decoder:</h4>
-We decode a junction tree T from its encoding zT with a tree structured decoder.Our tree decoder traverses the entire tree from the root, and generates nodes in their depth-first order.
+We decode a junction tree T from its encoding zT with a tree structured decoder.Our tree decoder traverses the entire tree from the root, and generates nodes in their depth-first order.<br>
 <center>{%include image.html url="\assets\img\jvae_2.png" description="Tree Decoding Process" %}</center>

 For every visited node, the decoder first makes a topological prediction,whether this node has children to be generated.
 When a new child